Mr-Tinkerman/Universal-Makefile/docs/Design-Notes.md

-### 8/14/2025
+### 8/14/2025 - Scott Tinkerman

-Frankly, I went to get food, then started doom scrolling.
+Frankly, I went to get food, then started DOOM scrolling.
 Because of this.
 I didn't finish my notes from before.
 It's currently 12:30 AM and I've finally returned to finish this.